 - Group Policy Management Console

-Both these tools have been around for quite a long time now and remain largely unchanged.
+Both these tools have been around for quite a long time and remain unchanged.

 How to manage Central Store for Group Policy Administrative Templates